hacsoc/lulu/README.md

 To enable third-party scripts that you've added you will need to add the package name as a double quoted string to the `external-scripts.json` file in this repo.

+Any new scripts that you want to make generally available should be implemented as independent repositories that are connected to `npm`.

 ## Deployment